codifice/blog/content/posts/2020-02-18-configuring-the-rpi-cluster-network/index.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-We need to disabled the WiFi adapter to isolate the cluster RPi's...but if we do that we can no longer SSH onto the box directly.
+We need to disable the WiFi adapter to isolate the cluster RPi's...but if we do that we can no longer SSH onto the box directly.

 So before we disable the adapter we will need to SSH into the node via the gateway RPi as a jumpbox:

 ```bash
 ssh -J pi@<gateway-ip> pi@master
 ```

 > For Windows users, try using `Windows Subsystem for Linux` (WSL) to use linux SSH tools.
 However, if for `putty` instructions see [putty/plink config](https://jamesd3142.wordpress.com/2018/02/05/jump-box-config-for-putty/)

 You will need to enter the SSH Passwords first for the Jumpbox, and then for `master`.